Lie Eng Hok: Biography

 While there, his refusal to collaborate with Dutch authorities put him among a small subset of prisoners who were denied proper housing or sustenance; he apparently survived for a time by repairing other inmates' shoes.

 He wrote a letter to Sin Po in 1929 about worsening conditions in the camp, which was translated and reprinted in the Dutch press.
 In it, he noted that the camp authorities had reduced the prisoners' stipend by one quarter, and that by the following year they would no longer receive any at all.
 He said that he had operated a coffee shop in the camp to support himself for some time, but that it was no longer viable and he asked for support from Sin Po.

 He was released from Boven-Digoel after a decree from the Governor-General of the Dutch East Indies on January 19, 1932.
 He returned to Semarang and apparently resumed his work as a bookseller.

 On December 22, 1959, he was declared a Pioneer of Independence (Perintis Kemerdekaan by the Indonesian government.

 He died on December 27, 1961.
 He was initially buried in a public cemetery in Semarang, but in 1986 his body was reburied in the Giri Tunggal Heroes' Cemetery.
-His is apparently only one of two Chinese names found on graves there.
+His name is apparently one of the only two Chinese names found on graves there.